TemporalWiki: A Lifelong Benchmark for Training and Evaluating Ever-Evolving Language Models: Experiments with TemporalWiki

-\paragraph{Initial} As the starting model checkpoint for all of the experiments, we first bring the initially pretrained GPT-2 from \citet{radford2019language} and continue pretraining it on the 08.2021 Wikipedia snapshot for four epochs in total (around 546K global steps) so that the initial GPT-2 used for all of the experiments is updated with the last two years of world knowledge.
+\paragraph{Initial} As the starting model checkpoint for all of the experiments, we continually pretrain pretrained GPT-2 from \citet{radford2019language} on the 08.2021 Wikipedia snapshot for four epochs in total (around 546K global steps) so that the initial GPT-2 used for all of the experiments is updated with the last two years of world knowledge.
 We denote this checkpoint as \textsc{Initial}, and it serves as the initial checkpoint for all of the other methods.

 \paragraph{Full} We start from \textsc{Initial} and continue pretraining it on the entire Wikipedia snapshot of each month in a sequential manner.
 For example, after training on the 09.2021 Wikipedia snapshot from \textsc{Initial}, we continue training it on the 10.2021 Wikipedia snapshot and move on to the next snapshot.
 We denote the resulting model as \textsc{Full}.
 We iterate through the training data only once, which corresponds to an average of 4.6 billion token updates (140K global steps) for each month.